ratpack/ratpack/README.md

 Ratpack is still *very* beta.
 But, you can start using it right now.

-To easily run your app from the command line, copy the jars to your Groovy libs.
+To easily run your app from the command line, build the Ratpack project and add the binary to your PATH:

-    gradle deployRatpack
+    gradle buildDistro
+    export PATH=$PATH:`pwd`/build/ratpack/bin

 Here's a basic "Hello, World" app: